 The first step to fix an eCommerce problem is to acknowledge to have an eCommerce problem!
 Warning: The solution is likely to lie outside your comfort-zone.
 Tip #100 – © Franco Folini KPI are the tool to discover problems in your eCommerce.
 For each KPI a quick search on Google will give you the average...
 Continue Reading →

-I completed the Coursera Machine Learning online course!
+I successfully completed the Coursera Machine Learning online course!

 Why is Page Speed Strategic for eCommerce Performance?